Tullia Catriona Fraser

 Project Abstract

 The presence of Chinese material culture in Scotland has grown significantly over the last 200 years, much of it during Britain’s imperial expansion.
 My PhD research investigates the Scottish collecting of Chinese objects during the outlined period, currently held at National Museums Scotland (NMS) and selected Scottish museums.
-This collaborative doctoral project between the University of Glasgow and NMS explores the lives of selected collectors, what they collected, the reasons behind their collecting, and addresses the implications for museums wanting to use these collections to tell China’s history today.
+This collaborative doctoral project between the University of Glasgow, NMS, and Durham University focuses on the lives of selected collectors, what they collected, and the reasons behind their collecting.
+Upon this foundation, I aim to explore the Scottish imaginations of China at the time, and address the implications for Scottish museums wanting to use these collections to tell China’s history today.

 Research Interests